-“Palestine,” is Professor Norman Bentwich’s written testimony, “may indeed be now regarded as the land not of three but of four faiths, because the Bahá’í creed, which has its center of faith and pilgrimage in ‘Akká and Haifa, is attaining to the character of a world religion.
+“Palestine,” is Professor Norman Bentwich’s‡ written testimony, “may indeed be now regarded as the land not of three but of four faiths, because the Bahá’í creed, which has its center of faith and pilgrimage in ‘Akká and Haifa, is attaining to the character of a world religion.
 So far as its influence goes in the land, it is a factor making for international and inter-religious understanding.”

 And, finally, is the judgment passed by no less outstanding a figure than the late Master of Balliol, Professor Benjamin Jowett: “The Bábí movement may not impossibly turn out to have the promise of the future.”
 Professor Lewis Campbell, an eminent pupil of Dr. Jowett, has confirmed this statement by quoting him as saying: “This Bahá’í Movement is the greatest light that has come into the world since the time of Jesus Christ.
 You must watch it and never let it out of your sight.
 It is too great and too near for this generation to comprehend.
 The future alone can reveal its import.”

-The statistical information in this statement (made over half a century ago) needs to be updated as follows: the literature of the Faith has been published in over 802 languages; its National Spiritual Assemblies now number 182, of which 148 are legally incorporated or registered; the races and tribes represented within it exceed 2,112 and it has spread to 236 independent countries, territories and major islands of the globe.
-When asked how many Bahá’ís there are in the world the correct reply is the one Shoghi Effendi himself always said we should give, namely, the number of centres where Bahá’ís reside which, at the present time, is approximately 128,000.
-In mentioning Bahá’í Temples the ones in Frankfurt, Germany; Sydney, Australia; Kampala, Uganda; Panama City, Panama; Apia, Western Samoa; and New Delhi, India should be added to the one in Wilmette, in the United States; if any question is asked about the first Bahá’í House of Worship, erected in Russia at the beginning of the twentieth century, the reply should be that it was destroyed some years ago by a severe earthquake in ‘Ishqábád.
+The statistical information in this statement (made over half a century ago)* needs to be updated as follows: the literature of the Faith has been published in over 802 languages; its National Spiritual Assemblies now number 182, of which 148 are legally incorporated or registered; the races and tribes represented within it exceed 2,112 and it has spread to 236 independent countries, territories and major islands of the globe.
+When asked how many Bahá’ís there are in the world—the correct reply is the one Shoghi Effendi himself always said we should give, namely, the number of centres where Bahá’ís reside, which, at the present time, is approximately 128,000.
+In mentioning Bahá’í Temples—the ones in Frankfurt, Germany; Sydney, Australia; Kampala, Uganda; Panama City, Panama; Apia, Western Samoa; and New Delhi, India should be added to the one in Wilmette, in the United States; if any question is asked about the first Bahá’í House of Worship, erected in Russia at the beginning of the twentieth century, the reply should be that it was destroyed some years ago by a severe earthquake in ‘Ishqábád.
 The above figures can be brought up to date annually as new statistics are released by the Universal House of Justice.

 I myself often quote that brilliant sentence that the Faith is “essentially supernatural, supranational, entirely non-political, non-partisan, and diametrically opposed to any policy or school of thought that seeks to exalt any particular race, class or nation”, and as most people know what “supernatural” means but have never heard of “supranational”, I give the illustration that it is like the sky, which covers everything, the whole earth.
 People are delighted to add this new and interesting word to their vocabulary and it drives home the concept of our Teachings in relation to the whole world.
 In places outside Europe and North America it has been my experience that in meetings and receptions given by